MicrosoftDocs/power-platform/power-platform/developer/unified-experience/finance-operations-debug.md

 1. Continue the execution by pressing F5.
 Another colored square is hit and the breakpoint is triggered again.

 > [!IMPORTANT]
-> If you want to attach the debugger to the running process use Dynamics365 > Launch debugger.
+> If you want to attach the debugger to the running AOS process in the unified environment use Dynamics365 > Launch debugger.
 >
-> To detach the debugger from the runtime without restarting it use Detach in place of Stop.
+> To detach the debugger from the runtime without restarting the AOS, use Detach in place of Stop.
+>
+> Use appinsights to monitor and diagnose the application executing in the unified development environment.
+Learn more about observability https://learn.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/sysadmin/monitoring-and-telemetry-appinsights

 ## Summary